 How to eat a prickly pear:

 There are lots of ways to eat a prickly pear.
 You can make a jam, prickly pear chutney, or cactus pear jelly.
 I love using juice to make syrup for cocktails!
-Sauces for roasted meats flavored with prickly pear add so much flavor.
+Sauces for roasted meats flavored with prickly pear add a great deal of flavor.

 Prickly pears taste like a cross between watermelon, strawberries, and raspberries.
 They have an earthy flavor and are great for sweet and savory recipes!
-My favorite way to enjoy them is in my Prickly Pear Margarita recipe!
+My favorite way to enjoy them is in my Prickly Pear Margarita recipe linked below!

-What part of the prickly pear is edible?
+What part of the cactus pear is edible?

-You can eat the fruit inside of the cactus pear rind.
-You do not want to eat the peel or spines.
+You can eat the fruit inside the cactus pear rind.
+You should not eat the peel or spines.

 How to remove prickly pear spines: